HEFTIEProject/heftie-textbook/book/4-processing.md

 +++

-## Element-wise operations
+## Simple operations

-Element-wise operations are those where there's an exact one-to-one mapping from input chunks to output chunks.
+In the context of this chapter, simple operations are those where there's an exact one-to-one mapping from input chunks to output chunks.

 ```{mermaid}
     flowchart LR